 That’s it for our list of the best Google Pixel 7 alternatives but there are plenty of other options out there.
 Check out a couple of these picks below:

-- Samsung Galaxy Z Flip 4 ($999): Wish Google had a foldable?
-Well, the Galaxy Z Flip 4 is a solid consolation prize.
-Expect a pocket-friendly clamshell form factor, a 6.7-inch 120Hz folding screen, and a small secondary display for notifications and camera previews.
-The relatively small battery is one of the few downsides to this device.
+- Samsung Galaxy Z Flip 5 ($999.99 at Samsung): Wish Google had a smaller foldable?
+Well, the Galaxy Z Flip 5 is a solid consolation prize.
+The new pocket-friendly clamshell features a 6.7-inch 120Hz folding screen, and a 3.4-inch secondary display that can now run many apps.
+The relatively weak battery life and heating issues are two of the few downsides to this device.

-- Asus Zenfone 9 ($699): The Zenfone 9 is a decent alternative if you want a more compact flagship phone, also bringing a top-notch processor, IP68 rating, 3.5mm port, and gimbal stabilization tech.
-It’s $100 more expensive than the Pixel 7 though, while still missing out on wireless charging and long-term software updates.
+- ASUS Zenfone 10 ($699.99 at Amazon): The Zenfone 10 is a decent alternative if you want a more compact flagship phone.
+It also brings a top-notch chipset, IP68 rating, a great 144Hz display, and gimbal stabilization tech.
+It’s pricier than the Pixel 7, though.